Antonio Gates: Personal life

 Gates married his longtime girlfriend, model Sasha Dindayal, on July 9, 2011.
 As of 2014, the couple resided in Encino, California.

 Gates appeared in the fourth episode of season one and the final episode of season six of The League.

-Gates has a son, Antonio Gates Jr., who is (as of 2022) a freshman wide receiver for the Michigan State Spartans.
+Gates has a son, Antonio Gates Jr., who was a wide receiver for Delaware State from 2023 to 2024.

-Gates appeared on the 2/6/2023 episode of The Bachelor (American TV series).
+Gates appeared on a season 27 episode of The Bachelor.